johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

         return item
 ```

-The pipeilnes were activated by definition in the ITEM_PIPELINES dictionary with their priority numbers.
+Pipelines are activated by definition in the ITEM_PIPELINES dictionary with their priority numbers.

 ```javascript
 ITEM_PIPELINES = {